 R v X – Represented an Imam charged with sexual offending.

-R v B – Prosecuted an osteopath who faced multiple allegations of sexually abusing his patients.
+R v B – Prosecuted a medical professional who faced multiple allegations of sexually abusing his patients.

 R v H – Prosecuted to conviction a ‘cold case’ stranger rape.

 R v B and Others – Advised the prosecution and drafted a 70 + count indictment against 10 defendants accused of being members of a paedophile ring involving some of the defendant’s children, and others, and alleged corruption within Social Services departments of local authorities and outside agencies.
-The trial is ongoing.
+T

-Much of my recent criminal fraud practice has involved advisory work at an early stage of an investigation, when defending, I have sought to influence its course and to negotiate a favourable outcome for the client.
-In this role I have dealt with the major investigating bodies including the Serious Fraud Office (using its wide-ranging powers) and the Financial Services Authority in its regulation of financial markets as well as large-scale fraud inquiries by the police and the CPS.
+Much of Stephen’s fraud practice has involved advisory work at an early stage of an investigation.
+When defending, he has often influenced its course and negotiated a favourable outcome.
+In this role he has dealt with the major investigating bodies including the Serious Fraud Office (using its wide-ranging powers), the Financial Services Authority in its regulation of financial markets as well as large-scale fraud inquiries conducted by the HMRC, the police and the CPS.

-R v AB – Represented a bank manager who had spent some years defrauding his bank using ‘ghost’ accounts and other devices to conceal and move monies around.
+R v AB – Represented a bank manager who had spent many years defrauding his bank using ‘ghost’ accounts and other devices to conceal and move monies around the world.